 CEMs are relatively new but form another component of a DXP, these include chatbots, communication automation tools, and NPS tools to enhance support, customer engagement, and feedback services.
 Drift and Intercom provide robust chatbots and communication automation tooling.

-9. CRO (Conversion Rate Optimisation)
+9. CRO (Conversion Rate Optimization)

 10. AI (Artificial Intelligence)